We are committed to protecting your privacy. The following information explains how and why we use your personal information.

 You have the right to question decisions made about you by a computer, unless it's required for any contract you have entered into, required by law, or you've consented to it.

 You also have the right to object if you are being 'profiled'.
 Profiling is where decisions are made about you based on certain things in your personal information, eg your health conditions.

 We will inform you if we plan to use your personal information to profile you.
 We would do this to deliver the most appropriate service to you.

-If you have concerns about automated decision making, or profiling, please contact the Data Protection Officer, email: email@example.com, tel: 01483 523235, who'll be able to advise you about how we are using your information.
+If you have concerns about automated decision making, or profiling, please email the Data Protection Officer at email@example.com, who'll be able to advise you about how we are using your information.